-Utility regulation occurs under a well developed national, state or provincial framework based on legislation that provides the utility a very strong monopoly (see note 1) within its service territory, an assurance, subject to reasonable prudency requirements, that rates will be set in a manner that will permit the utility to make and recover all necessary investments, a high degree of clarity as to the manner in which utilities will be regulated, and overall guidance for methods and procedures for setting rates.
+national, state or provincial framework based or legislation that provides the utility a very strong assurance, subject to reasonable prudency requirements, that rates will be set in a manner that will permit the utility to make and recover all necessary investments, a high degree of clarity as to the manner in which utilities will be regulated, and overall guidance for methods and procedures for setting rates.
 If there have been changes in utility legislation, they have been mostly timely and on the whole credit supportive for the issuer, and the utility is an independent judiciary that can arbitrate disagreements between the regulator and the utility. should they occur, including access to national courts, clear judicial precedent in the interpretation of utility law, and a strong rule of law.
 We expect these conditions to continue.